 Fixture upgrades to improve efficiency, lighting control technologies, daylighting systems, energy-efficient lighting tech, and other efficiency upgrades.

 Switch it Up!
 Program

 If you’re in the market for a ductless heat pump, get all the details online.
 OPALCO offers rebates when you switch from a zonal electric heat source, electric forced air furnace and special incentives for kicking the carbon habit when you switch to electric from propane, oil or wood.
 You can also choose to finance your ductless heat pump on your OPALCO bill through the Switch it Up! program.
-Any which way you go ductless, you will save $$ and carbon.
-Rebates and incentives available while funding lasts.

 Yes, printable applications can be found here.

 The interest ensures that costs are born by the participants of this program, not the general membership.
 Our lender, USDA/RUS requires that we maintain a reserve in case loans are not paid back.
 Costs covered by the 2% interest include staff time, county filing fees, marketing costs, loss reserves, etc.

 You are required to disclose the Energy Conservation Charge to the subsequent purchaser.
 The charge is a tariff of the utility for electric service.
 The repayment obligation is assigned to the premises and survives changes in ownership and/or tenancy.
 No action is required from OPALCO if you refinance.
 Consult your lender.

 After the project is completed, the contractor will send the invoice and the Contractor Release Form to OPALCO.
 Once OPALCO verifies all documents are complete the funds will be disbursed directly to the contractor, usually within one to two weeks.

 Members are fully responsible for selecting and coordinating with contractors.